Police: 2 officers hurt in shootout, 3 found dead in home

 A Fairfax County police statement says officers were called Monday night to a home in Burke after a woman reported a family member had threatened her with a gun.
 One man was able to escape the home and find help.

 The statement says responding officers exchanged gunfire with a man at the home.
 Two officers suffered injuries not considered life-threatening.
-Police say the man then barricaded himself inside the home.
+Police say the man then barricaded himself inside.

 A SWAT team searched the home and found two men and one woman dead.
 Police say a medical examiner will perform autopsies to determine their causes.